op7ic/Bad-Firewall/README.md

 Bad-Firewall
 ===============

-Protecting your infrastructure with firewall shield stopping known bad IPs.
+Protecting infrastructure with firewall shield stopping known bad IPs.

 ## Prerequisites for Debian/Ubuntu based installations
 The script will execute the following to get necessary packages installed: